readthedocs-fr/notions/poo/abstraction/en/Abstraction.md

 }
 ```

-So now, our class `Human` will be able to **implement** this awesome interface, and all that's to di is to add `implements Walking` and put a little `@Override` on our `move` and `consumeEnergy` methos, and that's it, since this is a behavior that we had already implemented beforehand, only without the interface.
+So now, our class `Human` will be able to **implement** this awesome interface, and all that's to di is to add `implements Walking` and put a little `@Override` on our `move` and `consumeEnergy` methods, and that's it, since this is a behavior that we had already implemented beforehand, only without the interface.

 ```java
 class Human implements Walking {